Superrehtard/old_diaspora_wiki/Diaspora's-federation-protocol.md

 <Link rel="diaspora-public-key" type="RSA" href="((base64-encoded representation of the rsa public key))"/>
 ```

 When a user is created on the pod, the pod MUST generate a pgp keypair for them.
 This key is used for signing messages.
 Here we place the key in the "href".
 The format of the key is this:  We take the ascii-armored representation of the key, and base64-encode THAT.
 Thus, the actual binary key is "double-wrapped" in base64-encoding.
+Removing the outer wrapper provides a familiar DER-encoded PKCS#1 key beginning with the text "----BEGIN RSA PUBLIC KEY----".
+Some platforms may require conversion of this key to a different format, such as PKCS#8 or "modulus/exponent".

 ## Sending